ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 *  **Validate Dependencies**

-   **Validate Dependencies** verifies which required packages are currently installed on the system where ROCm or the AMDGPU driver is being installed.
+   **Validate Dependencies** verifies which required packages are currently installed on the system where ROCm or the AMD GPU Driver is being installed.
 It displays which packages from the required packages list are missing.

    .. note::